President Jokowi inaugurates Muhammad Ali as Chief of Naval Staff - ExBulletin

 Ali was inducted as the TNI AL Chief of Staff Expert Staff Coordinator in 2019 and Commander of the Republic of Indonesia Fleet Command (Koarmada) I from 2019 to 2020.
 He served as Assistant to the TNI AL Chief of Staff for Planning and Budgeting from 2020 to 2021. .

-In addition, Mohamed Ali had been assigned to represent Indonesia at various international summits, including a meeting with US Ambassador to Indonesia Sung Y. Kim to discuss bilateral defense cooperation.
+Additionally, Ali had been trusted to represent Indonesia at various international summits, including a meeting with US Ambassador to Indonesia Sung Y. Kim to discuss bilateral defense cooperation.

+Related News: Navy Invites 47 Nations for Komodo 2023 Multilateral Naval Exercise

+Related News: Navy provides free medical care to residents of North Sulawesi

 |